While I’m all for a good party, when it comes to resort pools I just want to kick back and relax. Yes, dolls, even when I’m in Vegas!

 The Garden of Gods Pool Oasis at Caesars Palace spans 5 acres and includes 7 pools, each with a unique vibe.

-A unique feature at the Caesars Palace pool area is the ability to place mobile orders for food and drink.
+One of my favorite features at Garden of the Gods is the ability to place mobile orders for food and drink.

 To place a mobile order, all you have to do is text PALACE to 227466.
 Then you’ll get a text message with a link to the menu and ordering system.